leeoniya/uFuzzy/README.md

 First, here is uFuzzy in isolation to demonstrate its performance.

-**NOTE:** [testdata.json](https://github.com/leeoniya/uFuzzy/blob/main/demos/testdata.json) 4MB, so first load may be slow due to network transfer.
+**NOTE:** [testdata.json](https://github.com/leeoniya/uFuzzy/blob/main/demos/testdata.json) is 4MB, so first load may be slow due to network transfer.
 Try refreshing once it's been cached by your browser.

 https://leeoniya.github.io/uFuzzy/demos/compare.html?libs=uFuzzy&search=super%20ma